axiom-data-science/coral-camera-ingest/README.md

 You can use this conda environment by doing the following:

-    # With your current directy at the root of this repository
+    # With your current directory at the root of this repository
     conda env create

     # Activate the environment